5 Fun and Easy Easter Sensory Activities for Kids - DIY at home

 Easter is the perfect time to get creative with sensory play!
 Whether you're looking to calm little bodies, spark some joyful movement, or simply keep little hands busy during the school holidays, these simple activities are designed to support sensory regulation - and best of all, you can do them at home with things you likely already have.

-Here are four fun and easy Easter-themed sensory activities to try with your kids:
+Here are five fun and easy Easter-themed sensory activities to try at home with your kids:

 1. Easter Egg Rice Hunt